“We have two ears and one mouth so that we can listen twice as much as we speak.”

 Even in a pandemic, we’ve heard and we know that it’s never too late to prioritize family engagement.
 Building relationships now will benefit students and families both during and beyond COVID-19.
 Those relationships will support students’ academic and social-emotional success and create a sense of belonging for every family in your school community.
 In the same way, we must continuously fight systemic racism and COVID-19, so too must we continuously listen to and engage those who matter most in our schools.
 Our children’s future depends on it.

-Justin Jones is Senior Managing Director, Effective Family Engagement at the Flamboyan Foundation.
+Justin Jones is the former Senior Managing Director, Effective Family Engagement at the Flamboyan Foundation.